hypergraphql/hypergraphql/README.md

 The responses of HyperGraphQL are [JSON-LD](http://json-ld.org) objects that convey full semantic context of the fetched data.
 This makes HyperGraphQL a natural [Linked Data Fragment](http://linkeddatafragments.org) interface for hypermedia-enabled Web APIs, backed by RDF stores.

+ This software has been developed and is maintained by [Semantic Integration Ltd.](http://semanticintegration.co.uk).
+It
+          is released under Apache License 2.0.
+See [LICENSE.TXT](https://github.com/semantic-integration/hypergraphql/blob/master/LICENSE.TXT) for more infromation.